Last Updated on July 2, 2026 by Daniel Globe

 |---|---|---|

-Summer in Nepal and Bhutan is synonymous with the monsoon season, which typically lasts from June to August.
+Summer in Nepal and Bhutan is synonymous with the monsoon season, which typically lasts from June through August or into September.
 This period is characterized by heavy rainfall that can significantly affect travel plans.
 In Nepal, particularly in the mountainous regions, the monsoon can lead to landslides and trail closures, making some trekking routes inaccessible.
+Still, this season brings its own beauty: valleys turn lush and green, waterfalls swell, and the air carries the scent of wet earth after each downpour.

 Autumn in Nepal and Bhutan: Ideal Weather for Cultural Festivals and Outdoor Activities

-Autumn is another prime time for visiting both Nepal and Bhutan, as it offers ideal weather conditions for outdoor activities and cultural festivals.
-In Nepal, from September to November, temperatures are generally mild, with clear skies providing excellent visibility for trekking enthusiasts.
-This season is particularly popular for those looking to embark on treks like Ghorepani Poon Hill or Langtang Valley, where breathtaking views of the Himalayas await.
+Autumn is another prime time for visiting both Nepal and Bhutan, offering ideal weather for outdoor activities and cultural festivals.
+In Nepal, from September to November, temperatures are generally mild, with clear skies providing excellent visibility for trekking.
+This season is particularly popular for treks like Ghorepani Poon Hill or Langtang Valley, where sweeping views of the Himalayas await.
+It also coincides with Nepal’s biggest festivals: Dashain runs from Ghatasthapana on October 11 through Vijaya Dashami (Tika Day) on October 21, 2026, followed by Tihar, the festival of lights, from November 8–11, 2026.

-In Bhutan, autumn is marked by vibrant cultural festivals such as Thimphu Tshechu and Jambay Lhakhang Drup.
-These events showcase traditional dances, music, and local cuisine, offering visitors an immersive experience into Bhutanese culture.
-The crisp air and stunning landscapes make it an ideal time for hiking and exploring ancient monasteries nestled in the mountains.
+In Bhutan, autumn is marked by vibrant cultural festivals, most notably the Thimphu Tshechu, projected for September 27–29, 2026, and Jambay Lhakhang Drup in Bumthang, known for its fire ceremony, later in the season.
+These events showcase traditional dances, music, and local cuisine, giving visitors an immersive look at Bhutanese culture.
+Crisp air and clear light make it an ideal time for hiking and exploring ancient monasteries in the mountains.

 Winter in Nepal and Bhutan: The Off-Season for Travel and its Unique Attractions